Sage-Bionetworks/synapse_interactive_docs/README.md

 # Synapse Interactive Docs

-This is a repository for the proof of concept of the jupyter based documentation for Synapse.
+This is a repository for the jupyter based documentation for Synapse.

 ## Steps to get started